 Popular Programs

-Some of Fanshawe’s newer programs include: Acting for Screen and Stage, Advanced Live Media Production, and Aerospace Operations Management, Artificial Intelligence Machine Learning, and Green Vehicle Technician.
+In recent years, Fanshawe has expanded into newer and more specialized areas.
+Notable additions include Acting for Screen and Stage, Advanced Live Media Production, Aerospace Operations Management, Artificial Intelligence and Machine Learning, and Green Vehicle Technician.
+These programs reflect growing demand in media production, advanced manufacturing, clean transportation, and applied AI.

 Locations